fsb3rke/categorizer/README.md

 # Categorizer
-A tool for categorize to files into spesific folders
+A tool for categorize files into spesific folders

 # Usage
 Start with python